Pedestrian Accident Compensation Claim Lawyers

 Can I Make a Pedestrian Accident Compensation Claim?

-You could be eligible for compensation if you have been harmed as a pedestrian in a motor vehicle accident on Queensland roads.
 If the negligent party leaves the scene and you don’t have their details, you could file a claim against the nominal defendant.
-This is known as a hit-and-run claim
+This is known as a hit-and-run claim.

-Who Funds A Pedestrian Compensation Payout?
+Who Funds a Pedestrian Compensation Payout?

 1. Allianz